 Marshmallows.
 Chocolate.
 Graham crackers.
 Usually, these would accompany a bonfire, but not when you’re learning about the weather!
 I can’t think of a more delicious and engaging way to explore the power of the sun than by building a solar oven and cooking up a delicious s’more.

 I’m sure that you go over the weather during your calendar time each day.
-Do you have a designated Meteorologist each day or week?
+Do you have a designated Meteorologist?
 We have a quick no prep way that they can deliver the weather each day to your class.
 Or, take your entire class outside with papers and clipboards and have them observe the weather.

 3. Make Your Own Thermometer